 Translocation Evaluation Panel and permits

 Threatened wildlife are protected under the Wildlife Act 1975 and authorisation is required to translocate them.
-To obtain authorisation to translocate threatened wildlife, applicants must apply for a scientific permit under the Wildlife Act 1975 and develop a translocation plan which must be reviewed by the Threatened Fauna Translocation Evaluation Panel (TEP).
+To obtain authorisation to translocate threatened wildlife, applicants must apply for a scientific permit under the Wildlife Act 1975 and develop a translocation proposal which must be reviewed by the Threatened Fauna Translocation Evaluation Panel (TEP).

 Translocation Evaluation Panel meeting dates